oritro76/Pytest_Integration_Test_Suite/bugs.md

-## BUG: GET request for all the APIs with json body returns Internal Server error
+## BUG 1: GET request for all the APIs with json body returns Internal Server error

 ### Effected API Paths: